NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 illumination, and something to to be addressed at a future time.

 The value of ``--blending-dist`` should be set to 10 or so.
 A smaller value may result in seams.
+Increasing this will allow the seams to be attenuated, but may result in more erosion.

 The tool ``sfs_blend`` tool (:numref:`sfs_blend`) can be used to tune the areas in complete shadow after doing SfS.